 2020 did not go according to plan, to say the least.
 But that did not stall North Carolina’s drive forward on clean energy.
 Over the past year, state officials, utilities, and a broad set of stakeholders worked together to advance key portions of the state’s Clean Energy Plan.
 Through…

-Josh serves as senior associate for RMI’s Electricity Practice.
-His work is focused on utility business model innovation and energy regulatory reform.
+Josh is a former senior associate for RMI’s Carbon-Free Electricity Practice.
+His work focused on utility business model innovation and energy regulatory reform.
 Pulling from an extensive background in power development and supply contracting for municipal, co-operative and large industrial customers, Josh has facilitated some of the country’s most recent energy market reform processes as both a content expert and process designer.

 Josh joined RMI in 2019 as aide to Amory Lovins.
 This collaboration offered deep analysis into the benefits of demand side, systems interventions in industries ranging from aircraft energy optimization to net-positive building design, or as broad as national energy strategies.
 Each of these efforts reinforced that innovations in system efficiencies generate capital cost reductions, increased electrification, and a shift from energy sales to energy services business models.

 Prior to RMI, Josh served as Project Developer for NTE Energy where he spearheaded the company’s renewable project development and related wholesale customer programs.
 During graduate school at Appalachian State University, Josh worked with the energy solutions team at Blue Ridge Energy where they developed the first community solar program for the North Carolina high country.